MAJOR WORKS FROM THE QUARTIER DES SPECTACLES EXHIBITED ABROAD

 IMPULSE is an urban interactive work composed of a series of giant illuminated and sound-producing seesaws.
 To activate them, visitors straddle them like any other seesaw.
 Once in motion, the built-in lights and speakers produce a harmonious sequence of sounds and lights, resulting in a constantly evolving ephemeral composition.
 IMPULSE is an urban installation that renews itself for every different audience.
 Each person becomes, while on the seesaws, the player of a novel instrument.

 IMPULSE is the winning work of Luminothérapie 6th edition.
-To learn more about the contest and past winners, visit the press kit.

 THE CREATORS OF IMPULSE

 Lateral Office, founded by Mason White and Lola Sheppard, is an experimental design practice that operates at the intersection of architecture, landscape, and urbanism.
 The practice is interested in architecture`s engagement with environment, climate and culture.
 The scope of their work spans from regional and urban design to temporary installations and exhibitions.
 Recent work and research focuses on powerful design relationships between public realm, infrastructure, and the environment.